 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
-Laboratories that offer laboratory-developed tests must be certified by CLIA for high-complexity testing.
+Laboratories that offer laboratory-developed tests (LDTs) must be certified by CLIA for high-complexity testing.
 To date, the FDA has chosen not to require any regulatory review of these tests.
-AlzheimAlertTM and AdMark® CSF analysis are examples of tests that may be available in CLIA certified labs.
+Several AD biomarker tests are available as LDTs.